The note is written before the shift ends.

 See CareTrace on your floor.

-Twenty-minute walkthrough on your facility's workflow.
+Fifteen-minute walkthrough on your community's workflow.
 We bring the voice capture, the EHR fill, and the security packet.
 You bring the questions that actually matter.